jason0x43/mistycon/README.md

 For the best editing experience, ensure your editor is setup to run the Deno language server.
 When editing skills in the `skills/` directory, the langage server should be setup to load `skills/deno.json`.
+The `misty` property from the JavaScript SDK is partially typed, allowing the language server to provide some autocompletion and type checking.

 ## Getting started